Antonio Area Freeway System

 financing method typically would allow many major projects to be built

-as many as 25 years ahead of tax-funded estimated schedules and ergo
+as many as 25 years ahead of the projected traditional gas

 of identifying and using other funding sources for several projects,

-that project to be built toll-free when it was originally planned to be
+that project to be built toll-free even though it was originally

 On this page: